Brian Gallacher

-Brian Gallacher (born 8 September 1958 in Glasgow) is a Scottish former footballer who played for Dumbarton, St Mirren, Kilmarnock, Partick Thistle, Albion Rovers and Inverness Caledonian.
+Brian Gallagher (born 8 September 1958 in Glasgow) is a Scottish former footballer who played for Dumbarton, St Mirren, Kilmarnock, Partick Thistle, Albion Rovers and Inverness Caledonian.

 It has been reported that Brian is related to the family of footballers beginning with Patsy Gallacher in the early 20th century, but this is inaccurate, although the family does include a male with the same forename and of similar age.